zlagpacan/437_OoO/README.md

 - based on R10K out-of-order design
   - true register rename with physical register file, map table, free list
-  - different from R10K: decided to use reservation stations in execution pipelines instead of proper issue queue
+  - decided to use simple single-entry reservation stations in execution pipelines instead of proper multiple-entry issue queues
-    - reservations stations can much more easily support back-to-back forwarding of values on write data buses
+    - the simple reservations stations can much more easily support back-to-back forwarding of values on write data buses
   - target vector add program
   - bare minimum memory dependence handling for the sake of sanity
     - no dependence prediction